There are multiple ways to insure your beloved but fragile TV and make sure you'll be covered if various kinds of trouble strike.

 You can also add on extra cover for accidental damage in most policies which can come in handy if your TV is your pride and joy.

-How do I get TV insurance?
+How do I insure my TV

 The standard features of most home and home and contents policies include insurance for your TV, up to a certain value, against various insured events, including theft but not including accidental damage.